10 days in darkness

 "Character, like a photograph, develops in darkness."

-10 days in darkness, silence and isolation
+10 days in darkness and isolation

-3 years ago, I went into a 7 day darkness retreat.
+3 years before that, I went into a 7 day darkness retreat.
 It was a profound and life altering experience.
 Before signing up for it, I thought about going in for 5 days to build up my capacity to endure the deafening silence of stillness.
 But the lady who ran that darkness retreat center in Germany told me to to go in for at least 7, and ideally 10 days.
 She said the most powerful experiences in the dark tend to occur after day 5.

 She was right…

 I remember seeing the brightest white light I’ve ever seen in my life on my 5th day in the darkness.
 It was so bright, I kept trying to shield my eyes from it by covering them up with my hands.
 I repeatedly touched my eyelids because I couldn’t tell if they were open or closed anymore.

 On day 6, I experienced an even more intense light show.
 Laying in my bed, my arms became locked by my side and I couldn’t move.
 Believe it or not, that’s what happened.
 I felt paralyzed.
 Right above me, I saw green and red lights envelop the ceiling.
 It looked like millions of stars in a galaxy.
 With no sense of time, I couldn’t tell how long this voyage to the infinite lasted.
 I wandered into this mystical realm for what must have been hours.